Writer's Burnout: 6 Helpful Ways Any Writer Can Use to Overcome Burnout

 We all burnout.
 We’re not machines that keep chugging, as much as we like to believe we are.

-Burnout looks different for everyone.
+The signs of burnout look different for everyone.
 Some people become tired or depressed.
+You might suffer from a lack of sleep or a drop-off in a social life you once enjoyed.
 Some people become anxious or jittery.

 For me, it took until I lost my passion for what I loved most to admit my tank was empty.
 If I had admitted it earlier, I might not have gotten to that point.

-So if you feel tired, or bored, or frustrated, don’t ignore that feeling.
+So if you feel tired, or bored, or frustrated, don’t ignore that feeling, especially if it's beginning to impact your creative energy.

 Take a moment and a deep breath and ask yourself if you might be doing a little too much.
 Be willing to recognize the signs of hitting your limit before you actually hit it.